beejjorgensen/bgnet0/src/bgnet0_part_8000_bitwise.md

 # Appendix: Bitwise Operations {#appendix-bitwise}

-In this exploration, we'll refresh on _bitwise operations_.
+In this section, we'll refresh on _bitwise operations_.

 The bitwise operators in a language manipulate the bits of numbers.
 These operators act as if a number is represented in binary, even if its